iKarwan/TTKillerPlus/README.md

 ### Installing with third party AppStore
 *
-    * You can copy and add this source to your source list AltStore, FlekSt0re, Signulous, LC, Feather, Esign, Gbox, etc ..
+    * You can copy and add this source to your source list AltStore, FlekSt0re, Signulous, LC, Esign, etc ..
     * [ https://repo.ikghd.me/repo.json

 ### TrollStore TIPA
 * Download and install TrollStore from [here](https://github.com/opa334/TrollStore).
-* Copy this link [here](https://ikghd.site/ipa/TikTok_44.9_TTKillerPlus_1.2.2_TrollStore.tipa) and paste it into the "Install from URL" option in TrollStore.
+* Copy this link [here](https://ikghd.site/ipa/TikTok_45.0_TTKillerPlus_1.2.4_TrollStore.tipa) and paste it into the "Install from URL" option in TrollStore.

 ### Telegram Channel
 * You can always download the IPA from our Telegram channel using the link [here](https://t.me/ikgipa).

-## Localization
-* TTKillerPlus fully supports localization.
-If you'd like to add your language, please download the English file, translate it completely, then open a pull request or send it via email to (ikghd3@gmail) to be added in a future update.

 ### Donations
 * Donations are always appreciated to keep the project going!